 Do you trust the inner voice?
 Again, a seemingly abstract question with profound implications for what we actually, in practice, understand trust to be; which is then directly reflected in the kinds of products we build.

 "I’m always inclined to believe that the best way of knowing is to love a great deal.
 Love that friend, that person, that thing, whatever you like, you’ll be on the right path to knowing more thoroughly, afterwards; that’s what I say to myself.
 But you must love with a high, serious intimate sympathy, with a will, with intelligence, and you must always seek to know more thoroughly, better, and more."

-Q: What is the prerequisite for building a better web together?
+Prompt: What is the prerequisite for building a better web together?

-A: Knowing how I myself might be better.
+Knowing how I myself might be better.

 If you enjoyed this article and want to stumble around Brainpickings more, we recommend you start here: